CentroidChef/blogexamples/oci_functions/oci-boot-vol-vpus-increase-python/README.md

-# Automatically Resize VMs
+# Automatically Storage Performance
-Automatically resize VMs that exceed memory consumption.
-The function code is referenced in the OCI documentation at https://docs.cloud.oracle.com/en-us/iaas/Content/Notification/Tasks/scenarioa.htm.
+Automatically resize VPUs for given block vol based on utilization.

-This use case involves writing a function to resize VMs and creating an alarm  that sends a message to that function.
+This use case involves writing a function to resize block volume VPUs and creating an alarm that sends a message to that function.
 When the alarm fires, the Notifications service sends the alarm message to the destination topic, which then fans out to the topic's subscriptions.
-In this scenario, the topic's subscriptions include the function as well as your email.
+In this scenario, the topic's subscriptions include the function.
 The function is invoked on receipt of the alarm message.

 ![ONS to Functions](https://docs.cloud.oracle.com/en-us/iaas/Content/Resources/Images/notifications-scenarioA.png)